Brian Bellows: Playing career

 When team captain Craig Hartsburg was injured partway through the 1983–84 season, Bellows was named interim captain for the remainder of the season.
 At 19 years and 4 months, Bellows became captain at an earlier age than Connor McDavid, Gabriel Landeskog and Sidney Crosby.
 However, because Bellows was an interim captain, McDavid is still considered the youngest captain in history.

 On August 31, 1992, Bellows was traded to the Montreal Canadiens for Russ Courtnall.
 The trade angered Bellows at first, but he relished the chance to play for the Canadiens.
 In the 1992-93 NHL season his 88 points were the second highest season total of his career, and his 15 playoff points helped the Canadiens win the Stanley Cup in 1993.

 As his career was winding down, Bellows played for the Tampa Bay Lightning, Mighty Ducks of Anaheim and the Washington Capitals.
 In the 1997–98 season the Capitals made it to the Stanley Cup Finals, but lost to the Detroit Red Wings.
 En route to the Eastern Conference championship, Bellows scored the series-clinching overtime goal in the first round in Game 6 against the Boston Bruins.
 The 1998–99 season was his last.
 On January 2, 1999, Bellows scored his 1,000th career regular season point, becoming the 54th NHL player to reach that plateau.

-Bellows was named to the 1990 second All-Star team, and played in three NHL All-Star Games (1984, 1988 and 1992).
+Bellows was named to the 1990 second All-Star team and played in three NHL All-Star Games (1984, 1988 and 1992).
 He retired with 485 goals, 537 assists and 1,022 points.
 He was named the top forward at the 1989 World Ice Hockey Championships, as Canada won the silver medal.

 Personal life

-Bellows lives in Edina, Minnesota, and works in Minneapolis as a broker at investment bank Piper Jaffray.
+Bellows lives in Edina, Minnesota, and works in Minneapolis as a broker at investment bank Piper Sandler.

 Bellows's son Kieffer Bellows in 2016 was drafted in the first round, 19th overall, by the New York Islanders.